Your One on One Meeting with Your Boss is your most important work meeting.

 Wrapping up & Next steps

 As someone who doesn’t like conflict and doesn’t like to have my work criticized, I was always nervous about one on one meetings with my boss.
 Especially because no one showed me what to do in these meetings.
 In fact I’ve made every single of the above mistakes myself.
-Because I don’t want you to make the same mistakes I did I have a free course on one on one meetings with your boss.
+Because I don’t want you to make the same mistakes I did I have a free course on one on one meetings with your boss (Including Mistakes to Avoid in One on One Meetings With Your Boss).
 Follow the process to build a better relationship with your boss, get financial and verbal recognition for your achievements, align expectations so that you aren’t wasting your time on the wrong priorities and much more.
 That’s why one on ones with your boss really are the best way to manage your boss.